pau-tomas/gb-studio-plugins/README.md

 <img width="300" alt="Mute Channel" src="screenshots/background_text.png"/>

 ## Real Time Clock
+A set of events that give access to the Real Time Clock functionality present in some GB cartridges.

-_Note:_ Cartridge type needs to be set to `MBC3` for RTC to work.
+_Note:_ Cartridge type needs to be set to `MBC3` in the project Settings, for RTC to work.

 ### Set Clock Time
-Set the values of the real time clock with a number or the value of a variable.
+Set the values of the real time clock fields with a number or the value of a variable.

 <img width="300" alt="Set Clock Time" src="screenshots/set_clock_time.png"/>